AlexandraEL9/MS1-dock9bar/README.md

 - The website uses responsive design so it can be seen on different devices easily.<br>
 - The site has a navigation bar so movement from 1 page to another is simple.
 Similarly, the footer has links to social media.<br>
 - The site is set up so the most basic information is accessible first (who, what, where, when) with added details on subsequent pages.<br>
-- The site color scheme matches the design of the bar's upgrade and branding so users see the site as an extension of the bar and vice versa creating synergy and allowing the user to feel what the bar is/ may be like.<br>
 - The site pages include page specific reviews, linked to the page content so users can see positive reviews of the section they are currently reading.<br>
 - There is a contact form making interaction easy.<br>
 - There are downloadable menus with prices so patrons can look and check at their leisure, prior to visit.<br>